 Seller’s Agent: $12,500

-What is the Ideal real Estate Commission?
+What is the Ideal Real Estate Commission?

 Whatever the business, commissions are always negotiable.
 With your negotiation skills and offers, you can bargain and finalize the commission.
 In real estate, 5-6% of the estate’s (home’s) selling price is usually taken as the standard commission.
 But, with negotiation, the BAC and seller’s agent commission can fall up to 4%.

 Also, you can only discuss the percentage but not the exact amount of the real estate commission with your agent.
-It is because the commission is represented in the percentage of the selling price.
+This is because the commission is represented in the percentage of the selling price.
 So, you will not know the exact commission until the offer is accepted or the property is sold.

 Who Pays Buyer’s Agent Commission (BAC)?